What You Need for a Successful Fund Launch

 - implementing the fund’s strategy in live trading

-Please read on for a summary of the core challenges in starting a hedge fund business and the keys to starting a hedge fund successfully.
+Please read on for a summary of the typical challenges in starting a hedge fund and the keys to putting together a successful hedge fund launch.

-Depending on where the hedge fund manager’s place of business is located, where investor solicitation activities will occur, and applicable state rules, the fund’s management company may be required to register as an “investment adviser” at the state level, even prior to the fund’s launch.
-Only a handful of states are “friendly” to startup hedge fund managers and do not require registration until the fund’s adviser accumulates a significant number of clients or level of assets under management.
+Depending on where the hedge fund manager’s place of business is located, where investor solicitation activities will occur, and applicable state (and federal) rules, the fund’s management company may be required to register as an “investment adviser” even prior to the fund’s launch.
+Only a handful of jurisdictions are “friendly” to startup hedge fund managers and do not require registration until the fund’s adviser accumulates a significant number of clients or level of assets under management.
 However, in the past few years, many states and the SEC have adopted “private fund advisers” exemptions to allow investment advisers whose only clients are private funds (and not separate managed accounts) to avoid registration.

-Registered investment advisers will be subject to a review and approval process by their home state’s securities division.
+Registered investment advisers will be subject to a review and approval process by the securities division of their home state or by the SEC.
 Depending on the state, this process can take anywhere from several weeks to several months.
-Also, any would-be hedge fund manager with a significant criminal record, substantial past industry misconduct, or an otherwise questionable personal record may be disqualified from state or SEC investment adviser registration.
+Managers with a significant criminal record, substantial past industry misconduct, or an otherwise questionable personal record may be disqualified from state or SEC registration.

 Developing an Attractive Hedge Fund Structure

-Emerging hedge fund managers must be careful to create an offering that is consistent with current market trends and that will be attractive to sophisticated investors.
-Hedge fund structures have evolved substantially over the past few decades and the “smart money” investors continue to lean on hedge fund managers to develop structures that provide the right balance between the manager’s interests and the investors’ interests.
-The structural trends change constantly and it can be a significant advantage as a start-up hedge fund manager to offer a structure that is in-line with current market imperatives.
+Emerging hedge fund managers that intend to raise capital from sophisticated investors must go to market with an offering that is consistent with current market expectations and norms.
+Hedge fund structures have evolved substantially over the past few decades and institutional investors continue to lean on hedge fund managers to develop structures that provide a balance between the interests of the manager/ sponsor and the investors.

 Hedge fund managers that are successful at capital raising will have:

-- a strong understanding of their fund’s value proposition and target market
+- a well-developed understanding of their fund’s value proposition and target market

-- a coherent offering from an investment strategy and structural perspective
+- a coherent offering from an investment strategy, structural, and operational perspective

 - an organized marketing plan